wp-plugins/chamber-dashboard-business-directory/readme.txt

 1. Entering business information

 == Changelog ==
+= 1.4 =
+* Fixed bug where locations with "do not display" appeared on map anyway
+* Added business search form
+* other small fixes

 = 1.3 =
 * Created filters to allow use of theme archive pages for business category and membership level
 * Other small fixes